Quick shortlist: the best things to do in Agadir by trip style

 The biggest mistake in Agadir is treating the city as if every great experience must be inside the center.
 Agadir is at its best when you use it as a comfortable base and then choose one or two outings that match your trip style.
 That is why Tamri, Timlaline, Taghazout, and Paradise Valley matter so much in a real Agadir plan.

-If you want the easiest next step, start by choosing your trip style first.
+If you want the easiest next step, open the things to do in Agadir hub to compare bookable tours by trip style, then come back to this guide for planning detail.
 Go city-light and flexible if you want a calm break.
 Add one desert experience if you want something memorable.
 Add Paradise Valley if you want nature.
 Add Crocoparc if you want an easy family win.
-That usually creates a better trip than trying to copy a generic long list.

 - Use Agadir as a base, not only as a checklist city